 Last Thoughts

 Unfortunately, there isn’t a perfect formula for allocating your marketing budget.
 But the steps above are excellent for finding a formula that works for your company.
+However, using a budget planning tool like Marmind for that is always a good move anyway.

 It’s your job to key in on that sweet spot that will optimize and grow your marketing effort.